pandaGaume/spikypanda/packages/dev/plugins/physics/docs/physics/scene/scene.md

 - **Multiple primary scenes.** If two `SceneItem` at the root canvas both have `isPrimary = true`, the GraphRunner picks the first one and warns.
 Use the property panel to disambiguate.
 - **Atmosphere preset confusion.** The preset `atmosphere` field is informational — a `Physics.Scene:earth` does NOT come with a wired atmosphere node.
 Drop a `Physics.Scene:atmosphere-state` separately and pick `initialAtmosphere = "earthHumidAirSeaLevel"` to match.
 - **Editing manualHz with no IIntegrable leaves.** When the scene's owned leaves declare no `requiredHz`, the effective rate floors at `MIN_EFFECTIVE_HZ` (60 Hz).
 Setting `manualHz` to a value below 60 Hz is overridden by the floor unless you also tighten the floor.
+- **Dimmed editable is just a hint, not a hard lock.** The disabledWhen mechanism prevents the panel widget from accepting input visually but the underlying setter is still callable from code (cloned graphs, presets, undo).
+Treat the dim state as "the live value comes from elsewhere" rather than "this field is sealed."
 - **Mutating scene values directly.** The `Temperature` / `Pressure` Quantity instances exposed by SceneStateView are fresh wrappers over the SceneItem's storage.
 Mutating them via `.value = …` does NOT write back to the SceneItem (the setter is on `temperatureQ` / `pressureQ` of the SceneItem, not on the Quantity itself).
 Use the Quantity accessors on the SceneItem to mutate the storage.